Skip to main content

 index.ts

-const result = await session.execute({
+const result = await session.execute("codespar_discover", {

 });